TheExploration/Krunker.io-hack/README.md

 Put it in tampermonkey

-F1 or C for hack menu
+F1 or middle mouse for hack menu